 Unlike a permanent hire, with internships, you must begin with the end in mind.
 Plan the beginning, middle, and end of the intern’s workload.

-- Assign an experienced mentor to monitor the intern’s daily activities.
+Assign an experienced mentor to monitor your intern’s daily activities.

 Assign an executive to provide training input and broaden the intern’s view of the business and industry.

-- Pay your interns and expect them to provide a return on your investment.
-You will be amazed what they can accomplish!
+Pay your interns and expect them to provide a return on your investment.
+You will be amazed at what they can accomplish!

-- Stay in touch with past interns and keep them engaged in your business if you wish to bring them on as a permanent employee.
+Stay in touch with past interns and keep them engaged in your business if you wish to bring them on as permanent employees.

 Establishing a successful internship program is a very attainable goal.
 However, it does require commitment and investment.
 Focus on making the experience a win-win for both your organization and the intern and you have the opportunity to bring some strong new talent into your business!

-Are you looking to add young, energetic promotional product professionals to your team?
+Are you looking to add young, energetic promotional products professionals to your team?

 Contact our team today to discuss how you can effectively cultivate and attract new talent.